External Ids for LPXN Gene

 GeneCards Summary for LPXN Gene

 LPXN (Leupaxin) is a Protein Coding gene.
-Diseases associated with LPXN include hypercholesterolemia, familial and orthostatic intolerance.
+Diseases associated with LPXN include Hypercholesterolemia, Familial and Diabetes Mellitus, Noninsulin-Dependent.
 GO annotations related to this gene include transcription cofactor activity.
 An important paralog of this gene is LDB3.

 UniProtKB/Swiss-Prot for LPXN Gene

 Transcriptional coactivator for androgen receptor (AR) and serum response factor (SRF).
 Contributes to the regulation of cell adhesion, spreading and cell migration and acts as a negative regulator in integrin-mediated cell adhesion events.
 Suppresses the integrin-induced tyrosine phosphorylation of paxillin (PXN).
 May play a critical role as an adapter protein in the formation of the adhesion zone in osteoclasts.
 Negatively regulates B-cell antigen receptor (BCR) signaling.